-On October 27th, PBM submitted a rebuttal to the impacted parties' submissions to the Chief Gold Commissioner on the matter of the re-instatement of the lease.
+On October 27, 2020, PBM submitted a rebuttal to the impacted parties' submissions to the Chief Gold Commissioner on the matter of the re-instatement of the lease.

 On November 13th, the Chief Gold Commissioner made the decision to reinstate mining lease 1069796 until May 20, 2021, in order to allow PBM to comply with Section 6.31(2)(a) of the Minerals Title Act.
-PBM started the Lease Term Extension Application promptly.

-On November 16th, the EAO responded to our letter of September 24th which asked about the impact of the LBN Foundation Agreement on our consultation requirements.
+On November 16, 2020 the EAO responded to our letter of September 24th which asked about the impact of the LBN Foundation Agreement on our consultation requirements.
 The response was as follows: "Lake Babine Nation's Foundation Agreement is an agreement between Lake Babine Nation, the Province, and Canada, and it is available online here.
 It describes commitments by the parties to negotiate in good faith.
-It does not establish new requirements on proponents.
+It does not establish new requirements on proponents."
+This letter can be found at: